ravisuperman/feedmango/README.md

-# 🥭 FeedMango
+# 🥭 Feed Mango

-FeedMango is a custom-built RSS feed aggregator platform.
+Feed Mango is a custom-built RSS feed aggregator platform.
 Enter any RSS feed URL and get back a clean, readable list of articles.

 Built with Node.js + Vercel serverless functions.